 - Calm yourself down (if you are feeling restless, troubled, or stressed up)

 - Free up mental energy (if you are feeling tired)

-I’ve been doing this of late and found it to be incredibly helpful.
-It’s also the same exercise I recommend to my clients to clear mental blockages.
+I’ve been doing this lately and found it incredibly helpful.
+I also recommend this exercise to my clients to clear mental blocks.

 How It Works – By Increasing Mental RAM

 Now, I assume all of us reading this have a computer (or at the very least, have used one before).

 Every computer has RAM — random-access memory, a form of data storage — which determines its processing capacity.
 The more applications you run, the more RAM it uses, and the slower your computer gets.
 If you have used resource-intensive programs like Autodesk Maya (a graphics modeling software) and Sony Vegas Pro (a video editing software) or have played resource-intensive games like Halo and Diablo below, you have probably closed unwanted applications to free up RAM for these programs.